-Set in the claustrophobic confines of an after-hours drinks party at an American college, the play begins with a middle-aged married couple entertaining the new professor and his wife.
-Fuelled by booze and bitterness, the older couple draw their guests into an increasingly twisted series of games and illusions, which finally shatters with a climactic revelation.
+Set in the claustrophobic confines of an after-hours drinks party at an American college, the play begins with a middle-aged married couple, George and Martha, entertaining the young new professor and his wife.
+Fuelled by booze and bitterness, the older couple draw their guests into an increasingly twisted series of games in which illusion is just as devastating as truth.

 |Nearest tube||Piccadilly Circus (underground)|